|Name on passport||Evert Provoost|

 The ones I currently use the most are Go and Python.
 (La)TeX is what I use for most of the texts I write and something for which I wrote a little package.
 I've also had some smaller projects in Java, C and even PHP.

-Currently I’m gaining some interest for declarative programming and am thus learning Haskell after which I’m planning to take a look at Prolog and Racket.
-Other languages on my to-learn list are Julia and Rust.
+Currently I'm gaining some interest for declarative programming and am thus learning Haskell after which I'm planning to take a look at Prolog and Racket.
+Other modern languages on my to-learn list are Julia and Rust.
+Less modern languages I want to learn are Fortran and Ada.

 Of course there is always my own programming language EPoL (Easy Pointer Language) which is basically a slightly friendlier version of BF though still mostly unusable.